zack-shoylev/devsite/source/_posts/2013-12-10-understanding-the-chef-environment-file-in-rackspace-private-cloud.markdown

         "override_attributes": {}
     }

-Above is a new Chef Environment file.
+Above is what you would see if you created a new Chef Environment file with the following command:

+    knife environment create rpc-grizzly -d "Rackspace Private Cloud"

 There isn't much going on here.

-When using Rackspace Private Cloud, the main part of the Chef Environment file exists within the __override_attributes__ JSON block.
-Inside the __override_attributes__ JSON block is where you will override the default attributes in the Chef Cookbooks to match your environment.
-So, let's break it all down.
+When using Rackspace Private Cloud, the  __override_attributes__ JSON block is the main part to configure in the Chef Environment file.
+Inside this JSON block is where you will override the default attributes already set in the Chef Cookbooks to match your environment.

+So, let's break down the various JSON blocks within the __override_attributes__ JSON block that apply to this scenario.

 The nova JSON Block
 -------------------

-Below are two different nova JSON blocks, one for nova-network and one for Quantum Networking.
+Below are two different __nova__ JSON blocks, one for __nova-network__ and one for __Quantum Networking__.
 One or the other will be used depending on which OpenStack Networking model you want to use.

 #### Using nova-network